- Four poster bed

 Alnwick 15 miles; Berwick-upon-Tweed 15 miles; Bamburgh 5 miles.

 The picturesque Northumberland village of Belford lies in the heart of Heritage countryside, midway between the popular walled towns of Alnwick and Berwick-upon-Tweed.
 The pretty coastal village of Bamburgh, with its sweeping beaches and dramatic castle, is only a short drive away.
 Belford itself is an old coaching village with a pleasant square and offers a variety of shops, pubs, restaurants and a nine-hole golf course.
-It is ideally placed for exploring the Cheviots, the renowned Northumberland Coastline and the Scottish Borders.
+It is ideally placed for exploring the Northumbrian Coastal Route, Cheviots, the renowned Northumberland Coastline and the Scottish Borders.
+The opportunity to visit the bird sanctuary or seal colony on the famous Farne Islands with boat trips running daily from nearby Seahouses, is not to be missed.
+Alternatively check the tide times and cross to Holy Island to visit the historic Lindisfarne Priory.